aeternity/hyperchains-whitepaper/glossary.md

 ### Delegator
 Wallet/account that deposits tokens into staking contract on behalf of validator in order to increase the stake.
 Does not run a node or have further interaction with CC or PC.

+## Delegate
+The staking contract, its owner, the validator node and its operator.

 ## Actions & Events

 ### Stake